Soft Tissue Rehabilitation

 When Should I Use Ice or Heat?

-Ice has long been used to treat many painful conditions and is most often used to reduce swelling and help control painwhen_to_use_ice immediately after an injury and throughout the inflammatory stage.
+Ice has long been used to treat many painful conditions and is most often used to reduce swelling and help control pain immediately after an injury and throughout the inflammatory stage.
 When ice packs are applied they can decrease the temperatures of the surrounding tissues by 10-15 degrees Fahrenheit, slowing down the metabolism in the tissues and reduces inflammation, and pain.
 It is useful in all live grades of whiplash injury severity and is useful throughout the recovery process to help reduce flare-up symptoms.
 Cold applied to the area decreases the flow of fluids into the tissues and slows the release of chemicals that cause pain and inflammation.
 Cold decreases feeling in an area by reducing the ability of the nerve endings to conduct impulses.
 The pain-relieving effect of ice results from decreased firing of the pain nerves and a relaxation of the muscle fibers.
 Cold also decreases the activity of cells, which works to reduce swelling and internal bleeding at the site of acute injury.
 Cooling the deep tissue also reduces muscle spasm by reducing the muscle’s ability to maintain a contraction.

 The Benefits of Massage Therapy